BuddyForms/BuddyForms-Members/readme.txt

 5. **Backend Overview** - The backend overview of your existing forms.

 == Changelog ==
+= 1.4.15 - 9 Mar 2021 =
+* Tested up with WordPress 5.7
+* Added auto-refresh feature for the Xprofile field on the Form Builder.
+* Fixed issue with Xprofile field type Selector, which was not showing the saved value in the form on the Frontend view.
+* Fixed on the "Map with existing xProfile Field" feature to allow to set up the default visibility level on Xprofiles on the user registration.
+* Fixed on HTML structure for Xprofile when labels are disabled.
+* Improved support for locals translations to Singular Name on members nav items.
+* Fixed issue with Checkboxes & Radios Xprofile fields.
+Unchecked values were not being saved.

 = 1.4.14 - 3 Feb 2021 =
 * Fixed issue with the "pro" fields (xprofile ones) that are remained disabled when BuddyForms was free but BF Members pro.
 * Add support to form_action use in PR 714 to fix an issue on the parent extension.